brodavi/p2p-todo/README.md

 * Hitting 'Cancel' will create/use a level database with id 'default'

+Once the app is running, there is a link in the lower right hand corner.
+You can use this link to create another instance of the app or use it as a bookmark.

+### Import / Export

+If you ever get tired of the entire history of your todo list being re-played every time you open the app, you can use the "export" and "import" buttons. "export" will open a textare with a JSON representation of your todos.
+You can copy this text, and in a new app id, use the "import" button to paste the text, importing the current todo list.
+This effectively "forgets" everything before this version of reality.

 ### TODO philosophy

 Aside from the standard 'done' and 'delete', I have added a 'priority' option.
 By default, a todo has priority and is featured in the center of the page.
 If you click the down-arrow, it will become 'de-prioritized'.
 The idea being that I tend to have too many todo items, and I just want to focus on the top 5 or so.
 So I would keep all of my todos de-prioritized, and every day just pick the ones I think I can get done by clicking the up-arrow to prioritize them.